Percept and concept 1

 For McLuhan, similarly, media are perceptual forms, plural, and his admonition that “the medium is the message” would have us perceive media in their plurality as such perceptual forms.
 The circularity here, like the plurality, is essential: media are perceptual forms that must be perceived in order to be known.
 The question is only whether this kaleidoscope can be turned in such a way that these forms become subject to cognitive investigation.

-- McLuhan does not use the word complex around ‘digitality’ for the figure/ground approach he hoped would characterize “perception” enough to initiate its collective investigation.
+5. McLuhan does not use the word complex around ‘digitality’ for the figure/ground approach he hoped would characterize “perception” enough to initiate its collective investigation.
 In fact, perhaps prompted by the earliest editions of Dantzig’s Number (1930), he sometimes used ‘digital’ to mean counting by using ‘digits’ or fingers — which is an analog procedure!
 But his insight into ‘the digital’ was nevertheless quite acute.
 He saw clearly the “principle of a continuous dual structure for achieving order” (‘Spiral — Man as the Medium’, 1976) and, in fact, had been analyzing literature since the early 1930s in terms of the presence or absence of an inherent complexity.
 Hence his lifelong emphasis on “multilevel” awareness and his fascination beginning in the late 1940s with the epyllion structure of plot and subplot.
 In regard to having enough insight to initiate science, McLuhan’s most important thought may have been the idea that it literally doesn’t matter how science starts!
 Perfection of insight is not needed!
-Aside from being not possible in any case!
-In fact, as may be seen in any of the existing sciences, cybernetic self-correction is constantly at work in them as long as the investigation is open.
-What is most questionable in any science is exactly how it has begun.
+This aside from the fact that perfection of insight is not possible for mortals in any case!
+Indeed, as may be seen in the case of any of the existing sciences, cybernetic self-correction is constantly at work in them as long as the investigation is open.
+What is most questionable in any science is, however, not its tentative findings, but exactly how it might begin again (or, where science has not yet begun, just how it might do so).
 For the last 20 years of his life, after 1958, a repeated question from McLuhan was: why can’t we get started?
 Since any start will do?
 Especially when there is so much at stake!
-Even survival! ↩
+Even survival!